HedgehogDevelopment/HedgehogDevelopment.github.io/tds/chapter4.markdown

 The developer can pick which field value they wish to use by clicking on the field value or using the arrows at the bottom of the window to update multiple items.

 When they have completed their selection, they can click OK to accept the changes.
-Selecting “**Skip Merge**” will not perform the merge action.
-The “**Cancel Sync**” button will abort the sync process.
+Selecting "**Skip Merge**" will not perform the merge action.
+The "**Cancel Sync**" button will abort the sync process.
 This will skip any updates that have not been performed yet.

 If you are merging fields that contain large amounts of date the merge screen will display a grey button next to the field that will allow you to see the full field contents: